 Fifth District.
 December 19, 1991 592 So.2d 705 1991

-Customer filed action for personal injuries she received when she slipped and fell in store.
+Customer filed an action for personal injuries she received when she slipped and fell in a store.
 The Circuit Court, Volusia County, C. McFerrin Smith, III, J., awarded customer $846,000 in damages, and store appealed.
 The District Court of Appeal, W. Sharp, J., held that customer failed to adduce evidence from which jury could reasonably have found wal-mart at fault.
 At around 6:00 p.m. on a Saturday in June 1986, Ms. King slipped and fell in the sporting goods area of a Wal-Mart store.

 Whitworth v.
 Wal-Mart Stores, Inc.